RishitaReddyChilla/Database-generation-for-allergens/README.md

 The project uses PHP, MySQL, HTML, CSS and Bootstrap to develop a responsive user friendly web application.

+## Functionalities

-Functionalities included in the project include
+Functionalities included in the project are

 1. filtering text for different fields.